How Do You Combat Aerosolized Coronavirus Droplets?

-Luckily, over the last 12 years I’ve introduced novel ways to combat everyday diseases and improve the health of homes and communities.
+Luckily, over the last 14 years I have introduced novel ways to combat everyday diseases and improve the health of homes and communities.
 In those years I’ve learned that sometimes you have to fight fire with fire.
 As it relates to coronavirus and germs: fight infected aerosolized droplets in the air with fog.

 Crazy question: why fog?
 Fog can be generated at a small enough size for disinfectants to stay afloat for hours--much longer than droplets from spray bottles.
 The longer the disinfectant remains in the air, the greater the chances of it coming into contact with germs and infected particles.

-Although this practice has been around for some time where infection control is critical, applying this logic is starting to take hold in everyday spaces as negative news about the coronavirus is coming out.
+Although this practice has been deployed where infection control is critical, applying this logic is starting to take hold in everyday spaces as negative news about the coronavirus is coming out.
 Venues like classrooms, storefronts, places of worship and more are quickly adopting our fogging services as a way to take extra steps to protect their students, customers, and congregants.